marcelocenerine/paint-shop/README.md

 **timeout defaults to 5 seconds if not provided*

 >*Note:* There are some sample input files available in the classpath under `/samples/` that can be used for testing.
-The `20x1000_feasible.txt` and `40x10000_feasible.txt` files in particular can be used to see the difference in running time between both algorithms.
+The `40x10000_feasible.txt` file in particular can be used to see the difference in running time between both algorithms.

 ### Bonus